Lighty? No Likey!

 The most important thing is to NOT ignore any light on your dashboard – some are easy fixes, some show real and imminent danger and some need professional input.

-In all cases, responding to dashboard light will help to prevent long term damage that can be expensive to put right.
+In all cases, responding to dashboard warning lights will help to prevent long term damage that can be expensive to put right.